Susan Ebbels, Ph.D.

 Director, Moor House Research and Training Institute

 Language and communication skills are vital in our personal, social and work lives in a highly verbal world.
 All children deserve access to an education that promotes good spoken and written communication skills.
-Children with DLD may require additional support in these areas.
+Children with developmental language disorder (DLD) may require additional support in these areas.
 This support can take many different forms:

 - Extra support in the classroom, preferably using a language program with good evidence of effectiveness and delivered by someone with sufficient training and time to deliver it well

 - Additional training, support and coaching for those caring for and working with the child